 It’s not surprising that dreamy Instagram posts of some proclaimed *perfect* digital nomad destinations are plastered all over the web.

-While these posts are certainly inspiring (*insert drooling emoji*), you can’t book a flight to Costa Rica, Buenos Aires, Chiang Mai, or Ho Chi Minh City based on one off-handed recommendation.
+While these posts are certainly inspiring (*insert drooling emoji*), you can’t book a flight to a beautiful city in Costa Rica, Cape Town, Ho Chi Minh City or any of the other popular digital nomad hubs based on one off-handed recommendation.

 There are important questions to be answered: